 Information Systems Association (ISA)

-The purpose of the SEMC is to further their members' interest in the Sports and Entertainment industries through educational, career and networking opportunities, which will supplement and support the Sports and Entertainment Management MBA courses.
+The purpose of this club is to further their members' interest in the Sports and Entertainment industries through educational, career and networking opportunities, which will supplement and support the Sports and Entertainment MBA courses.
 The vision of the group is to create close ties with the community, form relationships with pertinent industry-related companies/contacts, be a source for employers to find qualified job and internship candidates, and to have fun while doing it.

 Society for Human Resource Management Student Chapter

-SHRM is an active group of B.A., M.S., and M.B.A students who have interests in human resources management and professional activities.
-The CU Denver chapter has been a Top 10 SHRM chapter and serves students by providing (1) opportunities for networking with business people, faculty, and other students; (2) opportunities for scholarship, internship, and employment; (3) opportunities to access information about the HR profession.
+SHRM is an active group of undergraduate and graduate students who have an interest in human resources management and business management.
+The CU Denver chapter has been a Top 10 SHRM chapter and serves students by providing opportunities for networking with business people, faculty, and other students; opportunities for scholarship, internship, and employment; and opportunities to access information about the HR profession.